lagimik/PartnerCrucible/ModernWorkSolutionArea.md

 ![Microsoft 365](./Library/Microsoft365_logo_horiz_c-gray_rgb.png)
 <br>
 A Collection of resources for Microsoft practice building in the Modern Work solution area.
 For a view of other solution areas, please see the [Taxonomy](Taxonomy.md).

-To contribute to this section, see [Contributer's Guide](Contributing.md)
+To contribute to the PartnerCrucible, see [Contributor's Guide](ContributorsGuide).

 ## Practice References